 If you’re not a British citizen, you can only leave the UK for:

-- 5 years without losing settled status from the EU Settlement Scheme - 4 years if you're Swiss
+- 5 years without losing settled status from the EU Settlement Scheme

 - 2 years without losing indefinite leave to remain

 If you’re thinking about citizenship, it’s also important to consider how much it costs, what it involves and if you can keep your current citizenship.